lingduoduo/Docker/docker.md

 - A registry is where we store our images.
 - You can host your own registry, or you can use Docker's public registry which is called DockerHub
 - Inside a registry, images are stored in repositories.
 - Docker repository is a collection of different docker images with the same name, that have different tags, each tag usually represents a different version of the image.
+  - Docker will use latest as a default tag when no tag is provided.
+  - A lot of repositories use it to tag the most up-to-date table image.
+However, this is still only. a convention and is entirely not being enforced.
+  - Images which are tagged latest will not be updated automatically when a newer version of the image is pushed to the repository.

 Image Layers